dustinpfister/blog_posts/_posts/vuejs-props.md

 layout: post
 categories: vuejs
 id: 453
-updated: 2019-05-20 15:24:13
+updated: 2019-05-20 15:26:39
-version: 1.1
+version: 1.2
 ---

 When making a vue component there is sometimes a need to have properties for the custom element that is made when developing a component.
-This is where the vue props option comes into play.
+This is where the vue props option comes into play, it can be used as a way to set some properties for a component just like attributes when it comes to actual html elements.
+There is a little bit to cover when it comes to vue props such as how to set default values for them an so fort so lets take a look at some examples.

 <!-- more -->